 Seniors are eligible to take dual credit classes offered through Black Hawk College.
 There are two types of dual credit classes, online and in class.
-Here at the high school we offer four courses throughout the school year.
-English 101 and Psychology 101 in the Fall and English 102 and History 125 in the Spring.
+Here at the high school we offer four courses throughout the school year: English 101, Psychology 101, English 102 and Speech 101.

-Students enrolled in dual credit classes are eligible for reimbursement for half of the price of each class.
+Students enrolled in dual credit classes are eligible for reimbursement for half of the price of each class (up to 4 classes).
 As of right now, each credit at Black Hawk is $149.
 All of the dual credit classes we offer at school are worth 3 credits totalling $447.
 If a student finishes the class with a C or better, the district will reimburse for half of the total price.
 This would equal to $223.50.

 To be eligible for dual credit, students must meet certain requirements on the SAT exam, or the Accuplacer college placement test.
 Please contact Academic/Counseling office for more information.

 Seniors have the opportunity to take online classes through Black Hawk College.
-Students can take up to one online class for high school credit and be eligible for tuition reimbursement.
-Any online courses other than the first will be the full responsbility of the student.
+These classes are no longer eligible for tuition reimbursement.
+Tuition will be the full responsbility of the student.
 All registration for courses will still go through the high school counselor.

 Students can search for online classes on the Black Hawk website.
 Follow this link.
 A list of online classes can be found on one of the last pages.
 They are also labeled with a computer mouse throughout the guide.
 Full semester courses are available, as well as, half semester or 8-week courses.